adelinferaru/laravel-websms/README.md

 # laravel-websms

-Pachage to use WebSms.com.cy in Laravel apps.
+Package to use WebSms.com.cy in Laravel apps.

 How do I use it?
 ----------------